vmware/cloud-director-named-disk-csi-driver/README.md

 ## Terminology
 1. VCD: VMware Cloud Director
 2. ClusterAdminRole: This is the role that has enough rights to create and administer a Kubernetes Cluster in VCD.
 This role can be created by cloning the [vApp Author Role](https://docs.vmware.com/en/VMware-Cloud-Director/10.3/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-BC504F6B-3D38-4F25-AACF-ED584063754F.html) and then adding the following rights (details on adding the rights below can be found in the [CSE docs](https://github.com/rocknes/container-service-extension/blob/cse_3_1_docs/docs/cse3_1/RBAC.md#additional-required-rights)):
-   1. Full Control: CSE:NATIVECLUSTER
+   1. Full Control: VMWARE:CAPVCDCLUSTER
-   2. Edit: CSE:NATIVECLUSTER
+   2. Edit: VMWARE:CAPVCDCLUSTER
-   3. View: CSE:NATIVECLUSTER
+   3. View: VMWARE:CAPVCDCLUSTER
 3. ClusterAdminUser: For CSI functionality, there needs to be a set of additional rights added to the `ClusterAdminRole` as described in the "Additional Rights for CSI" section below.
 The Kubernetes Cluster needs to be **created** by a user belonging to this **enhanced** `ClusterAdminRole`.
 For convenience, let us term this user as the `ClusterAdminUser`.

 ## VMware Cloud Director Configuration